MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-901.md

 R Server must be installed on at least one master or client node which will serve as the submit node; it should be installed on as many workers as is practical to maximize the available compute resources.
 Nodes must have the same version of R Server within the cluster.

 Setup checks the operating system and detects the Hadoop cluster, but it doesn't check for specific distributions.
-Microsoft R Server 2016 works with the following Hadoop distributions:
+Microsoft R Server 9.0.1 works with the Hadoop distributions listed here: [Supported platforms](rserver-install-supported-platforms.md)

-- Cloudera CDH 5.5-5.7
-- HortonWorks HDP 2.3-2.4
-- MapR 5.0-5.1

 Microsoft R Server requires Hadoop MapReduce, the Hadoop Distributed File System (HDFS), and Apache YARN.
-Optionally, Spark version 1.5.0-1.6.1 is supported for Microsoft R Server 2016 (version 8.0.5).
+Optionally, Spark version 1.6-2.0 is supported for Microsoft R Server 9.0.1.

 In this version, the installer should provide most of the dependencies required by R Server, but if the installer reports a missing dependency, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](rserver-install-linux-hadoop-packages.md) for a complete list of the dependencies required for installation.

 Minimum system configuration requirements for Microsoft R Server are as follows:

 **Processor:** 64-bit CPU with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 CPUs).
 Itanium-architecture CPUs (also known as IA-64) are not supported.
 Multiple-core CPUs are recommended.

-**Operating System:** The Hadoop distribution must be installed on Red Hat Enterprise Linux (RHEL) 6.x and 7.x (or a fully compatible operating system like CentOS), or SUSE Linux Enterprise Server 11 (SLES11).
-See [Supported platforms in Microsoft R Server](rserver-install-supported-platforms.md) for more information.

 **Memory:** A minimum of 8 GB of RAM is required for Microsoft R Server; 16 GB or more are recommended.
 Hadoop itself has substantial memory requirements; see your Hadoop distribution’s documentation for specific recommendations.